 Participation in the Attwater’s Prairie Chicken Recovery Plan at the federal level continues to be Fossil Rim’s major contribution to the conservation of this native Texas species.
 Since the captive breeding program was initiated in 1992, Fossil Rim has played a leadership role by developing captive breeding techniques, leading all facilities in captive population and being the top producer of individual birds released annually into the Attwater’s Prairie Chicken National Wildlife Refuge and the Texas Prairie Reserve.
 Every spring, males and females are paired to provide the most genetically diverse offspring possible.

 Once the eggs are laid and collected, the intensive artificial incubation of eggs and raising hundreds of chicks begins.
 When summer arrives, the chicks are large enough to take the trip south to the release site and have a chance to breed in the wild the following spring, thus maintaining the population of this endangered grouse in the wild.

-Fossil Rim is a premier institution in North America in terms of cheetah cub production with well over 200 as of 2020.
+Fossil Rim is a premier institution in North America in terms of cheetah cub production.
 Involved in cheetah conservation since 1985, Fossil Rim has also become a leader in cheetah husbandry and research.
 It has sent offspring all over the world since 1986.
 Two breeding facilities, one inside our Jim Jackson Intensive Management Area and the other being our Haas Family Cheetah Conservancy, have key elements for breeding success via spacious yards, multiple males for females to select from, secluded maternity yards and dedicated staff.